ocoster/PreMulAlpha/README.md

 # Pre-Multiplied Alpha
 Pre-Multiplied alpha blend is a blend mode has been around for a long time, but it seems to be re-discovered every few years.

-Typically, the primary reason to  use pre-multiplied alpha is to get rid of back outlines when rendering.
+Typically, the primary reason to  use pre-multiplied alpha is to get rid of black outlines when rendering.

 For example, if you are rendering some leaves, you have an alpha channel indicating the leaf edges.